 After 6 self-published books, best-selling author signs with 47 North, an imprint of Amazon Publishing

-best-selling author of Cumulus, Neon Fever Dream, and True Blue
+best-selling author of Bandwidth, Cumulus, Neon Fever Dream, and True Blue

 As of 2017, we've worked with Eliot on seven books, and his trajectory as an author has been very much married to our trajectory as designers.
 From the startup thrillers in the Uncommon Series to his most recent techno thrillers Cumulus, Neon Fever Dream, and the forthcoming Bandwidth (47 North, 2018), working with Eliot has been one of the most rewarding experiences in our self-publishing portfolio.